Spirit Wolf: Reader's Reviews

 Wow, what an awesome story, the way Mr. Gibbs describes the details is an obvious indicator he has a deep knowledge of the history of Native Americans and animal behavior.
 It really takes you back in time and gave me even more appreciation for the people who endured during that time in human history.
 I will not look at nature the same and could not put the book down.
 If you like Native American stories and nature, this is a must read.

-Bob Giel, Author.
+Reviewed by Bob Giel, Author.
 Western Writers of America (no rating given)